Use YouTube Video Editor

 - Cut/Snip: Clips can be cut into portions.
 Move your mouse over the video and click the scissors icon to bring up the snip marker.
 Move this to where you want to snip the clip, then click on the scissors button to snip the clip.

-- Effects: Apply Video Enhancements to your video to color correct, stabilize, and add filters
+- Effects: Use Video Enhancements on your video to color correct, stabilize, and add filters and other effects.

 You can set volume levels for each clip in your project.
 Hover over a clip in your timeline and find the volume slider.
 Adjust the slider to lower the volume on the clip or music track.